 The productivity formula is a basic relationship between physical input and output variables.
-The most common inputs are labor hours, capital and materials and the most common output units are sales and amount of goods produced.
+The most common inputs are labor productivity hours, capital, and materials, and the most common output units are sales and amount of goods produced.

-A company that produces more with a given variable of inputs (capital, labor, and materials) or uses fewer inputs to produce the same level of output has greater productivity and a competitive advantage over a company that produces a lower amount.
+A company that produces more with a given variable of inputs (capital, labor, and materials) or uses fewer inputs to produce the same level of output has greater productivity.
+This creates a competitive advantage over a company that produces a lower amount.

-The productivity formula illustrates how a company can produce more units of output per employee hour, machine or material used.
+The productivity formula illustrates how a company can increase units of output produced per employee hour, machine, or material used.

 How to Use the Productivity Formula

-As an example, a manager may want to calculate the productivity of the employees of his company or team.
+As an example, a manager may want to calculate the productivity of the employees of his/her company or team.

-For example, if an employee called Tom, made sales worth $2,000 in one week of 50 hours worth of work and another employee called James works 20 hours a week and made $1000 worth of sales, then using the productivity formula:
+For example, consider an employee called Tom who made sales worth $2,000 in one week of 50 hours worth of work.
+Another employee called Jill worked 20 hours a week and made $1000 worth of sales.
+Using the productivity formula:

 Tom’s productivity: $2000/50hrs = $40/hour

-In this hypothetical scenario, James is more productive than Tom even though James generated less sales than Tom.
+In this hypothetical scenario, Jill is more productive than Tom, even though Jill generated less sales than Tom.